mparno/fenics-web/source/download/index.rst

     curl -s http://get.fenicsproject.org | sh

+If running on Mac or Windows, make sure you run this and other commands inside the Docker Quickstart Terminal.

 Once both Docker and the FEniCS Docker script have been installed, you can easily start a FEniCS session by running the following command::

     fenicsproject run

-If running on Mac or Windows, make sure you run this command inside the Docker Quickstart Terminal.

 The FEniCS Docker script can also be used to create persistent sessions (``fenicsproject create myproject`` followed by